kubearmor/KubeArmor/GOVERNANCE.md

 To enforce this in practice:

 - **Affiliation disclosure.** Every Maintainer's company affiliation is listed in [MAINTAINERS.md](./MAINTAINERS.md).
 Changes in affiliation must be reflected within 30 days.
-- **Company vote cap.** For any vote among Maintainers, the number of votes counted from a single company is capped at <!-- TODO: agreed cap, suggested default 40% of cast votes, modelled on Falco.
-Confirm with the maintainer team. -->.
-If a company exceeds the cap, its votes are scaled down proportionally (e.g., 6 yes-votes from one company in a 5-vote cap become `5 / 6 ≈ 0.83 × 6 = 5` effective votes), following the model used by [Cilium's Company Block Vote Limit](https://github.com/cilium/community/blob/main/GOVERNANCE.md).
 - **Communication channels.** Project communication (issues, PRs, design docs, Slack, community calls, blog posts on kubearmor.io) must be conducted in public, project-owned channels — not vendor-owned ones.
 - **Branding.** Project websites, talks, and assets must not present any single company as owning, leading, or initiating the project beyond acknowledging the donating organization (AccuKnox) for historical context.